Tunisia

 •[ normal ]

 Reissued after periodic review without changes.
-Exercise normal precautions in Finland.
-Read the country information page for additional information on travel to Finland.
-If you decide to travel to Finland: Enroll in the Smart Traveler Enrollment Program (STEP) to receive travel alerts and make it easier to locate you in an emergency.
+Exercise normal precautions in Austria.
+Read the country information page for additional information on travel to Austria.
+If you decide to travel to Austria: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Finland.
+Review the Country Security Report for Austria.
 Visit the CDC page for the latest Travel Health Information related to your travel.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

 |